Chiloglottis: Ecology

 Male wasps are attracted by wind-borne pheromones released by glands on the sepals of the flowers.
 They usually land on the labellum, on another part of the plant or nearby and then walk or fly to the labellum.
 They crawl over the labellum, searching for the female wasp.
 They then attempt to lift and fly away with the dummy female but this action brings them into contact with the column.
 If the insect has pollinia from another orchid on its back, the contained pollen will attach to the sticky stigma.
 Alternatively, if there are no pollinia on its back, the insect may move backward, receive a coat of glue from the flower's rostellum, then push open the anther and removing any pollinia present, which adhere to the insect's thorax.

 List of species

+The following is a list of Chiloglottis species accepted by Plants of the World Online as at July 2024: